Guide: Initial git setup and mycode repo

 When executing the first git remote -v command, you should have only a single remote: origin. origin is a shorthand way of referring to your remote repo on GitHub.
 The git remote add command adds a second remote.
 This second remote is code-mirror, which is a shorthand way of referring to the code mirror repo on GitHub.
 The second git remote -v should show you both remotes: origin and code-mirror and the URLs that they represent.

-Before we move on, we actually need to pull some code from the code-mirror remote repo.
+Let's pull some code from the code-mirror remote repo.
 If you look at https://github.com/cs107e/code-mirror (which we call code-mirror), you'll see that it contains a folder called cs107e.
-That folder, if you look inside, contains a number of folders (like bin, include, and src) filled with files.
+In that folder are a number of subfolders (like bin, include, and src) filled with files.
 Those files will serve as the base code for CS107e, and the code you write will sometimes reference those files (for example, all the .h files you'll reference in this class are located in the include folder).
 To update your local mycode repo to include the cs107e folder, use the following command:

 $ git pull code-mirror master